 New collaboration for green cemetery under way!

-The Green Cemetery Initiative is a new collaboration between Mount Grace Land Conservation Trust and the Green Burial Committee, a committee of the Funeral Consumers Alliance of Western Massachusetts.
+The Green Cemetery Initiative is a new collaboration between Mount Grace Land Conservation Trust and the Green Burial Committee, a committee of the Funeral Consumers Alliances of Eastern and Western Massachusetts.
 The purpose of this innovative partnership is to establish Massachusetts’ first green cemetery open to all.

 Green burial meets a growing demand for alternatives to conventional burials in the United States, which are more expensive and have a considerable impact on the environment.
 By one estimate, each year we bury approximately 827,060 gallons of toxic embalming fluid, 104,272 tons of steel, 2700 tons of copper and bronze, 30-plus million board feet of hardwood, and 1,636,000 tons of reinforced concrete.

 Green or natural burials, in contrast, leave a legacy of harmony with nature.
 They offer a final resting place in a permanently protected natural setting, and provide those who choose it the opportunity to use their final act as a way to protect nature and the local landscape and inspire the next generation to make respectful use of it.

 While a small number of Massachusetts cemeteries do allow for natural burial, they are generally open only to residents of the city or town in which they are located.
 Currently, unless a person can be buried on family property, there are no other options available for those who want a natural burial.
 A green cemetery owned by Mount Grace would be non-denominational and available to anyone wishing to be buried without embalming and without a grave liner or vault.
 Coffins, if used, would be made of biodegradable materials; grave markers, if used, would be of local fieldstone.